essentialkaos/rpmbuilder/readme.md

   --dlcache, -dc dir               Path to a directory for downloads caching --download, -dl dir              Download all remote sources to a specified directory

-  --git url                        Fetch sources from Git repository (macro supported) --svn url                        Fetch sources from SVN repository (macro supported) --hg url                         Fetch sources from Mercurial repository (macro supported) --bzr url                        Fetch sources from Bazar repository (macro supported) --path, -rp path                 Path to a directory with sources in repository --branch, -rb branch             Use specified repository branch (macro supported) --revision, -rr rev              Use specified revision --tag, -rt tag                   Use specified tag (macro supported) --svn-user, -su username         Username for access to SVN repository --svn-pass, -sp password         Password for access to SVN repository
+  --git url                        Fetch sources from Git repository --svn url                        Fetch sources from SVN repository --hg url                         Fetch sources from Mercurial repository --bzr url                        Fetch sources from Bazar repository --path, -rp path                 Path to a directory with sources in repository --branch, -rb branch             Use specified repository branch --revision, -rr rev              Use specified revision --tag, -rt tag                   Use specified tag --svn-user, -su username         Username for access to SVN repository --svn-pass, -sp password         Password for access to SVN repository

-  --github, -gh url                Fetch sources from github.com repository by url (macro supported) --github, -gh user:project       Fetch sources from github.com repository by user and project --github, -gh user/project       Fetch sources from github.com repository by user and project --bitbucket, -bb url             Fetch sources from bitbucket.org repository by url (macro supported) --bitbucket, -bb user:project    Fetch sources from bitbucket.org repository by user and project --bitbucket, -bb user/project    Fetch sources from bitbucket.org repository by user and project --launchpad, -lp url             Fetch sources from launchpad.net repository by url (macro supported) --launchpad, -lp project-name    Fetch sources from launchpad.net repository by project name
+  --github, -gh url                Fetch sources from github.com repository by url --github, -gh user:project       Fetch sources from github.com repository by user and project --github, -gh user/project       Fetch sources from github.com repository by user and project --bitbucket, -bb url             Fetch sources from bitbucket.org repository by url --bitbucket, -bb user:project    Fetch sources from bitbucket.org repository by user and project --bitbucket, -bb user/project    Fetch sources from bitbucket.org repository by user and project --launchpad, -lp url             Fetch sources from launchpad.net repository by url --launchpad, -lp project-name    Fetch sources from launchpad.net repository by project name

   --gopack, -G url                 Fetch and pack golang sources using gopack